How to Cross the Border from Peru to Chile

 Please note that Chile is one to two hours behind Peru time depending on the season.
 If you decide to take a bus to other parts of Chile the same day you cross the border, please take this into account so you do not miss the bus.
-The hostel I stayed in Arica is almost the same price as in other parts of South America.

 Pin this post “How to Cross the Border from Peru to Chile” to Pinterest!